UpdraftFund/updraft-frontend-lit-ts/memory-bank/activeContext.md

 2. Use centralized state patterns for shared data
 3. Implement Task-based async operations for data fetching
 4. Apply the appropriate signal or context pattern based on use case

+### Data Fetching Approach

+- Use urql subscriptions/observables for GraphQL data fetching to leverage cache and reactivity
+- Use @lit/task for smart contract reads and non-urql async operations

 ## Current Challenges